Lee’s Summit semiconductor plant is closing

 City Manager Steve Arbo said Cerner’s agreement with the city did not lead to Fab Tech closing.
 It is a private decision between the landlord and tenant, he said.

 Cerner will pay about 50 percent of the personal property taxes it normally would have paid for 10 years.
-Because the city owns the building, there would be no real estate taxes.
+Because the city owns the building, there would be no real estate taxes, however Cerner will pay about $ 5 million during the period in lieu of taxes.

 The health care information techology company plans to install about $422 million in computer equipment for its data center along with spending about $106 million for buying the building and making improvements.
 At the end of the 10 years, Cerner will get ownership of the building.